-The overall assessment of the genotypes revealed that all genotypes showed superiority over check variety on fruit yield and it attributes.
-Among the genotypes, VRBOG-16, RHRBG-35 and DBOG-225 were the most suitable genotypes as they performed better among all other genotypes.
-The differences in fruit yield of various genotypes may be due to the genetic makeup of the genotypes as well as their comparative response to soil macro- and micro-climates as reported by other researchers (Janaranjani and Kanthaswamy, 2015).
+The overall assessment of the genotypes revealed that all genotypes showed superiority over the check variety in fruit yield and its attributes.
+Among the genotypes, VRBOG-16, RHRBG-35, and DBOGV-225 were the most suitable genotypes as they performed better among all other genotypes.
+The differences in fruit yield of various genotypes may be due to the genetic makeup of the genotypes as well as their comparative response to soil macro- and micro-climates, as reported by other researchers (Janaranjani and Kanthaswamy, 2015).

 Conclusions

 Bottle gourd (Lagenaria siceraria) is an important cucurbit vegetable grown widely in Telangana.
 Genotypic evaluation is essential to identify high-yielding and well-adapted genotypes suited to the agro-climatic conditions of Southern Telangana.
 The evaluation helps in assessing variability among genotypes for yield under local environmental conditions.
 Identifying superior genotypes with better yield potential will aid in developing suitable varieties for the region.
 Such studies contribute to improving productivity and ensuring sustainable cultivation of bottle gourd in Southern Telangana.
-From the present result, it could be concluded that the bottle gourd genotypes had significant variations in fruit yield, among the genotypes, VRBOG-16, RHRBG-35 and DBOG-225 performed better than rest of the genotypes.
-This showed the better suitability of this genotype to the Southern Telangana Agroclimatic condition.
+From the present result, it could be concluded that the bottle gourd genotypes had significant variations in fruit yield.
+Among the genotypes, VRBOG-16, RHRBG-35, and DBOG-225 performed better than the rest of the genotypes.
+This showed the greater suitability of this genotype to the Southern Telangana agroclimatic conditions.

 REFERENCES